 Historic parks and gardens are a fragile and finite resource that can be easily damaged or lost.
 It is important to raise awareness of their significance and to encourage those involved in their management to treat them as valuable and distinctive places.
 Through their care and commitment to safeguarding these precious assets, we will all be able to enjoy these historic parks and gardens of special historic interest now and in the future.

 2. What is registration?

 Registration is the way that a park or garden of special historic interest is recognised by law through the Historic Environment (Wales) Act 2016.
-The statutory register will come into force during 2021.
-It will incorporate the existing non-statutory register, which was first published in six county volumes between 1994 and 2002, together with a supplementary volume in 2007.

 Although it is the responsibility of the Welsh Ministers to compile the register, in practice, we — Cadw — recommend which parks and gardens should be registered or deregistered.
 In preparation for the introduction of the statutory register, we are reviewing the boundaries of all registered historic parks and gardens and consulting with owners and occupiers.

 The terms ‘registered historic park and garden’ are wide ranging and include not only rural landscapes and parks around country houses, but also deer parks, model farms, hospital landscapes, cemeteries, town gardens and public parks.
 Many are multi-period with features of different styles and periods.

 Changes to registered parks and gardens are managed through the planning system.
 Registration is not a preservation order, but it is intended to help manage change and protect the park or garden, its setting and its features from unsympathetic works that could damage its special interest.
 You can find out more about the planning system in Managing Change to Registered Historic Parks and Gardens in Wales.